Portfolio Analysis & Design

 CAPE & P/E ratio returns prediction analysis

-The application includes a tool to analyse how well the Schiller Cyclically Adjusted Price to Earnings (CAPE) ratio can predict subsequent returns.
+The S&P500 Returns Analyzer also includes a tool to analyse how well the Shiller Cyclically Adjusted Price to Earnings (CAPE) ratio can predict subsequent returns.
 Users can select any period since 1880 for the analysis, can specify the number of years over which subsequent returns are measured (eg 1, 2, 5, 10, 15 years), and select whether nominal or real returns are to be used.

 The results, which are presented in tabular and graphical form show how well